Yeah Yeah (Sabrina song)

 "Yeah Yeah" is a song by Italian singer Sabrina.
 It was produced by Severo Lombardoni.
 It was released in March 1990 as the first single from Sabrina's third album Over the Pop.
 The song reached No. 21 in Italy.

 Song information

-The follow-up to "Gringo", "Yeah Yeah", was another happy-sounding dance-pop track, once again written and produced by Sabrina herself and Elvio Moratto.
+Similar to follow-up single; "Gringo", "Yeah Yeah", is also an upbeat dance-pop track, once again written and produced by Sabrina herself and Elvio Moratto.
 Lyric-wise, the song's concerns are the joys of a nice and healthy environment.
 "Yeah Yeah" was released as a single twice, the first release in 1990 remaining Italian-only.
-Three mixes were released in 1990, a 7" mix, a 12" mix and a rather spacey sounding remix (titled Ambient mix), on two formats, a 7" single and a 12" single.
+Three mixes were released in 1990, a 7-inch mix, a 12-inch mix and a rather spacey sounding remix (titled Ambient mix), on two formats, a 7-inch single and a 12-inch single.

-In late 1990/early 1991, the Italian dance-label Discomagic released four remixes of "Yeah Yeah", on both a standard and a picture-disc 12".
+In late 1990/early 1991, the Italian dance-label Discomagic released four remixes of "Yeah Yeah", on both a standard and a picture-disc 12-inch.

 The track makes use of the "Yeah!
 Woo!" sample from "Think (About It)" by Lyn Collins and James Brown.